perishky/meffil/readme.md

 We note that if the number of samples is large (i.e. larger than about 500), then `mclapply` as used above will fail.
-We provide an alternative that applies `mclapply` to appropriate subsets of the list of objects.
+We provide an alternative that applies `mclapply` to appropriately sized subsets of the list of objects.

 ```r